 Recommending the perfect way to serve these wines, Elizabeth Gaby MW previously told Decanter.com: ‘Some crucial advice for rosé lovers: serving your wines ice cold does them no favours.
 The ideal temperature should be about 11°C to 15°C – between how you’d serve white and red wines.
 Sometimes decanting brings out greater complexity too.’

-Rosé wines can also ‘be one of the best partners for a wide range of food,’ wrote food and wine expert Fiona Beckett, in our matching rosé wines with food guide.
+Rosé wines can also ‘be one of the best partners for a wide range of food,’ wrote food and wine expert Fiona Beckett, in our matching rosé wines with food guide, and a dry rosé can always work well as an all-rounder barbecue wine.